 During 1895 admissions numbered 641, with 379 of these resident at the end of the year.
 (3) At this time it was the Department's intention to increase accommodation at Rookwood, "to absorb" the Government Asylums at Liverpool, George Street, Parramatta, and Macquarie Street, Parramatta.
 (4) Although the removal of all inmates from George Street and Macquarie Street Asylums was recommended "as speedily as possible", it was not considered expedient to carry out the building project as proposed, and expansion at Rookwood was approved for the accommodation of 800 residents.
 (5)

 In 1906 the first Resident Medical Superintendent was appointed, followed in 1911 by the appointment of Junior Resident Medical Officers.
-Specialist surgical departments were established for ophthalmology, dermatology, general surgery, neurology, and ear, nose and throat between 1911-13.
+Between 1911 and 1913, specialist surgical departments were established for ophthalmology, dermatology, general surgery, neurology, and ear, nose and throat.
 Departments for massage (physiotherapy) and dentistry followed in 1914-15.
 (6)